fuglaro/filet-wm/README.md

 * More controllable tiling layouts (per monitor): tilecolumn - arrary of fraction sizes, mintileheight - tiled windows are shrunk to fit all windows at this fraction of monitor height, tileheights - when room left, the min heights (in fractions), of sizable windows in the tiled arrangement.
 Any number of sizable windows allowed but dynamically respecting mintileheight.
 * When apps start into fullscreen, then ensure the position and size fits the screen (RGS client).
 * Border colors indicating tiled mode or pinned.
+* Clearer easier setup of filetwm on its own. - e.g: setup instructions that make the help page work. helps with st install, man page install. etc.

 # Thanks to, grateful forks, and contributions